Paratroopers Brigade "Folgore": After the Cold War

-Current organization
+Organization

 With the 2013 reform the "Folgore" changed its composition significantly.
 The brigade lost its two special forces units which both passed to the Army Special Forces Command (COMFOSE) in Pisa.
 In return the brigade received the Regiment "Savoia Cavalleria" (3rd) from the Airmobile Brigade "Friuli", the 33rd Self-propelled Field Artillery Regiment "Acqui" from the Mechanized Brigade "Granatieri di Sardegna" and the 6th Logistic Regiment from the disbanded Logistic Projection Command.
 Upon entering the brigade the 33rd Artillery Regiment was renamed as 185th Paratroopers Artillery Regiment "Folgore", while the 6th Logistic Regiment was renamed as Logistic Regiment "Folgore".
 As of 4 October 2022 the brigade consists of the following units: